Spencer Lanning

-Spencer Davis Lanning (born May 21, 1988) is an American football former punter who played 3 years in the NFL, almost exclusively with the Cleveland Browns.
+Spencer Davis Lanning (born May 21, 1988) is an American former professional football punter who played three years in the National Football League (NFL), almost exclusively with the Cleveland Browns.
 He was signed by the Chicago Bears as an undrafted free agent in 2011.
 He played college football for the University of South Carolina Gamecocks.

 College career

 Lanning finished his collegiate career with the South Carolina Gamecocks with 171 punts for a 42.6-yard average and 46 punts inside the 20-yard line.
 He also played kicker during his final two collegiate seasons, connecting on 34 of 44 field goal attempts and 80 of 84 extra points.

 Professional career

 Chicago Bears

 Lanning was originally signed by the Chicago Bears as an undrafted free agent in 2011.

 Jacksonville Jaguars

 Lanning was signed by the Jacksonville Jaguars as a free agent on January 4, 2012, and later released by the team on April 28.

 New York Jets

 Lanning was claimed off waivers by the New York Jets on August 28, 2012.
 He was waived by the Jets on August 31, 2012.